-At the same time, you’ll need to make sure your emails are designed correctly so that they not only look good but also reach the inbox.
+At the same time, you’ll need to make sure your emails are coded correctly – good email newsletter software will help you with that – and designed correctly so that they not only look good but also reach the inbox.

 Below, we’ve listed 11 real estate newsletter ideas and tips that’ll ensure your emails make a punch.

 A real estate newsletter isn’t just another email.
 It’s your chance to show that personal side of your brand.
 So while you want to automate your real estate email newsletters, you don’t want to lose that personal touch.